jkennethcarino/rtexteditorview/README.md

 And you're good to go!

-Or you can implement your own toolbar, or just use a simple `Button`:
+You can implement your own toolbar, or just use a simple `Button`:

 ```java
 Button boldButton = (Button) findViewById(R.id.format_bold);